typo3-themes/theme_bootstrap4/README.md

 Attention
 =========
-This theme is still alpah.
+This theme is still alpha.
 We are working on the integration of Bootstrap 4.